LuciaPhyu/Data_Cleaning/README.md

 - Added a column **Cleaned_Total_Spent**.
 - Formula: =E2*G2
 - Logic: Calculates Total Spent as Cleaned Price Per Unit × Cleaned Quantity.

+### 6. Total Spent
+- Replaced invalid or empty entries with "N/A" to standardize missing values.

+### 7. Total Spent
+- Filled blank or invalid dates with the placeholder date "1900-01-01"